idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

   - Focus on the why
   - Call out the impact
   - Share the success with the team
-  - Share suceess with partners and boss
+  - Share success with partners and boss
 - Coaching + Career Growth
   - Catching people doing things right.
   - 110% of capability but clarify doing 110% vs 80%

 ### What is the point of a 1:1?

 I produce nothing, my output is the output of the team, and the team is the sum of the people.
 My ability to get the most value from my people is through my relationship with the people.
-If they trust me whole heartidly, they'll tell me stuff I need to know, and I'll be able to understand how best to use them/influence them/inspire them.
+If they trust me whole heartily, they'll tell me stuff I need to know, and I'll be able to understand how best to use them/influence them/inspire them.
 So, all my 1:1's start with What's on your mind - what ever they have we talk through. based on time and place we'll do X, Y.

 For 1:1's for my team, the employees owns the Agenda, however I will nudge them.
 I like to spend time